The BCG vaccine protects against tuberculosis, which is also known as TB.

 Who should have the BCG vaccine?

-This includes all babies born in some areas of inner-city London where TB rates are higher than in the rest of the country.
+- are born in areas of the UK where TB rates are higher than in the rest of the country, including some parts of inner London

 BCG vaccination may also be recommended for older children who have an increased risk of developing TB, such as: